-Dagobah is a big planet covered with thick clouds.
+Dagobah is a planet covered with thick clouds.
 What are the odds Luke landed his aircraft exactly where Yoda was?
 Luke didn't know where he was going: "I am not picking up any cities or technology.
 Massive life form readings, though.
 There's something alive down there.”
 Despite being unclear where to go, he was clear on his intention - to find Yoda.
 What if master Yoda sensed Luke's arrival and guided him through the formation of clouds where to head his aircraft?
-Or maybe it was Dagobah sending him clues where to steer to meet Yoda...
+Or maybe it was Dagobah sending him clues where to steer...
+This is the moment Luke gets clarity where to go.

 Because imagination is not bound by the laws of physics, Houdini nodes are designed to manifest any idea.
 Masqueraded as a small box, a node is a massive digital temple.
 If you dive inside, you will find yourself in Tesla’s lab, a modern Hogwarts’ library, or Einstein’s study, a place that contains a wealth of leading edge research in alchemy, mathematics, physics and biology.